butchwarns/ncurses_Cellular_Automaton/README.md

 Documentation files are not hosted currently, but they are included in the project files.
 Open _/documentation/html/index.html_ in your browser to access the documentation in case you want an easier time understanding the code.

 ## License
-The **ncurses-Cellular-Automaton** project is released under the MIT license.
+The **ncurses-Cellular-Automaton** project is licensed under the BSD-2-Clause.

 Copyright © 2021 Butch Warns